Fate and Longing in Lisbon

 ‘Fate and Longing in Lisbon’ is a new, short Romantic Comedy set in Portugal.
 Read the excerpts below to get a feel for the book.

-Excerpt 1: Afonso
+Chapter 1: Afonso

 There was simply no other soul in the crowded, hillside neighborhood of Alfama, and perhaps in all of greater Lisbon, who loved his vocation and calling in life more than the postman Afonso Riqués.
 If the truth be told, Afonso would not have known what to do with himself if he could no longer deliver the mail up and down the riverside bluff where he had been born and raised.
 Even at thirty-nine years old he preferred to stay in Lisbon and did not travel much.
 He was happiest pacing through the labyrinths of the twisting, medieval alleyways and climbing the seemingly unending staircases that stretched out of sight, up the steep terraces of Lisbon’s oldest neighborhood.
 Afonso found his peace among the colorful, tiled facades of his neighbors’ tiny homes.
 His heart pounded with pride when he passed the boats moored on the waterfront of the Tejo River, that heralded back to Portugal’s golden age of discovery when it ruled the seven seas.
 In the cramped, intimate taverns and public squares of Alfama, Afonso met his friends and neighbors every Friday evening, after the week’s mail had been delivered, to celebrate being Portuguese through food, wine and the sweet, lyrical melancholy that is Fado music.